Kliff-cpu/tda-index-tracking-replication/README.md

 > Goel, A., Pasricha, P. and Kanniainen, J. (2025).
 > *Risk Reduced Sparse Index Tracking Portfolio: A Topological Data Analysis Approach.*

-The project reproduces the Topological Data Analysis (TDA) sparse index tracking framework proposed by the original authors and introduces a novel economically interpretable extension based on CAPM beta and asset volatility.
-The empirical analysis is conducted using S\&P 500 data and follows a rolling-window out-of-sample backtesting framework across multiple market regimes. :contentReference[oaicite:0]{index=0}
+The project reproduces the Topological Data Analysis (TDA) sparse index tracking framework proposed by Goel  et al.(2025).It introduces a novel economically interpretable extension based on CAPM beta and asset volatility.
+The empirical analysis is conducted using S\&P 500 data and follows a rolling-window out-of-sample backtesting framework across multiple market regimes.
 The objective is to investigate whether traditional financial risk measures can provide competitive sparse index tracking performance when incorporated into the same weighted Elastic-Net optimisation structure as the TDA framework.

 ---

 ## Project Motivation

-Sparse index tracking remains an important problem in portfolio optimisation because fully replicating large indices such as the S\&P 500 is often impractical due to transaction costs, liquidity constraints, and portfolio management complexity. :contentReference[oaicite:1]{index=1}
+Sparse index tracking remains an important problem in portfolio optimisation because fully replicating large indices such as the S\&P 500 is often impractical due to transaction costs, liquidity constraints, and portfolio management complexity.

 Goel et al. (2025) addressed this problem using Topological Data Analysis, where persistence landscape norms derived from persistent homology are used as adaptive regularisation penalties within a weighted Elastic-Net framework.
-While the method achieved strong empirical tracking performance, the economic interpretation of the TDA penalties remained unclear. :contentReference[oaicite:2]{index=2}
+While the method achieved strong empirical tracking performance, the economic interpretation of the TDA penalties remained unclear.

 This project therefore investigates whether economically interpretable measures such as: